14 best new feel-good books for uplifting reading in 2023

 (Also, why not complement these with the best feel-good books of all time to balance newcomers with old favourites?)

-The most lighthearted and uplifting feel-good books for 2023
+The most uplifting feel-good books of 2023

 The Bodyguard by Katherine Center

-In this feel-good romance book for 2023, Jack Stapleton’s a household name… one with a middle-aged, corgi-breeding stalker.
+In this fun feel-good romance book for 2023, Jack Stapleton’s a household name… one with a middle-aged, corgi-breeding stalker.
 He doesn’t want his family to find out about this, nor the bodyguard he knows he has to hire.

 Hannah Brooks, Executive Protection Agent, agrees to pretend to be Jack’s girlfriend while protecting him, despite her better judgement.
 But the more time she spends with Jack, the more real it all starts to seem.
 And that’s a problem.